wanforge/quotes/README.md

 - 🎺 Bumi ini cukup untuk tujuh generasi, tetapi tidak untuk tujuh orang serakah

 ## C
+- 🔭 Commitment is an act, not a word.

 - 📢 Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, vision cleared, ambition inspired, and success achieved.